wwWallet/wallet-frontend/README.md

 ## PRF Compatibility

-The eDiplomas Digital Wallet Frontend offers compatibility with PRF for a seamless and secure registration and authentication process.
-Below, we present specific compatibility scenarios based on the operating system, with WebAuthn compatibility included for reference.
+The eDiplomas Digital Wallet Frontend is designed to be compatible with the PRF extension to WebAuthn, ensuring a streamlined and secure registration and authentication process.
+Below, we present specific compatibility scenarios based on the operating system, emphasizing both WebAuthn and PRF extension compatibility.

 ### Compatibility Description

-PRF (Passwordless Registration Framework) simplifies the process of registering and authenticating users without passwords, enhancing both security and user experience.
-While WebAuthn is compatible with various authentication methods, this table focuses on PRF compatibility.
+The PRF (Pseudo Random Function) extension in WebAuthn enables the evaluation of a hash message authentication code stored on the security key during the retrieval of a credential.
+This mechanism is crucial for generating secret keys vital for encrypting user data.
+While WebAuthn supports various authentication methods, the focus of this table is the compatibility with the PRF extension.

 ### PRF Compatibility Scenarios for Google Chrome (version 116 and later)